 Candidates are required to maintain professional connections with schools, and as graduates, they continue to work collaboratively with school colleagues, parents/guardians, and the community; in addition, they acquire the foundations and dispositions in research, problem-solving, reflective thinking and technology for lifelong learning.

 - A baccalaureate degree from a regionally accredited institution.

 - A 2.75 undergraduate GPA or a 3.0 in the last 60 hours or a 3.0 in the content area.

-- A content major and completion of all state and national accreditation agency requirements in the subject to be taught in one of the following teaching specialty areas: art; drama/speech; English language arts; life/earth science; physical/earth science; mathematics; vocal music; business technology; health / P.E.; foreign languages and social studies.
+- A content major and completion of all state and national accreditation agency requirements in the subject to be taught in one of the following teaching specialty areas: art; drama/speech; English language arts; life/earth science; physical/earth science; mathematics; vocal and instrumental music; business technology; health / P.E.; foreign languages and social studies.

 - Candidates who have completed the baccalaureate degree and lack no more than 12 hours in the specialty area may be admitted to the program and may complete deficiencies concurrently with the master’s program.

 - An interview with faculty.
 Contact your content advisor (see below) about 3 weeks after you submit all of your admission application to schedule your interview.

 James Fetterly, Ph.D., Math

 Judith Hayn, Ph.D., English, Speech & Drama, Health & P.E.

 Andrew L. Hunt, Ph.D., Social Studies